 - a.
 In 2019 and 2020, the settlement amount in two separate securities class actions involving D&Os exceeded \$1 billion each, which was unprecedented.
-See VAREIT and Bausch Health (fka Valeant) settlements.
+See VEREIT and Bausch Health (fka Valeant) settlements.
 A 2022 \$1 billion settlement in a stockholder class action against D&Os and controlling investors of Dell Technologies for breach of fiduciary duties confirms that these 10-figure settlements are not isolated and suggest a trend toward dramatically increased settlement amounts in at least the most severe cases.
 A trickledown increase in settlement amounts in more modest cases seems likely as well. - b.
-The heightened exposure of directors and officers in connection with an IPO or secondary offering of securities was aggravated by a U.S. Supreme Court decision in March 2018.
-In Cyan Inc. v.
-Beaver County Employees' Retirement Fund, the Court ruled that plaintiffs may prosecute claims under the Securities Act of 1933 in either state court or federal court, thereby affirming existing case law in California and rejecting contrary case law in most other jurisdictions.
-Initially, the plaintiffs' bar reacted to this ruling by filing in state courts rather than federal courts most securities class actions arising out of a company's initial or secondary offering of its securities.
-State courts are commonly viewed as the preferred forum by plaintiffs' counsel for these suits because state court securities cases are dismissed by trial courts less frequently than federal cases.
-Also, multiple state court lawsuits by multiple plaintiff lawyers usually cannot be consolidated (unlike multiple federal court cases), thereby increasing defense costs and creating the risk of inconsistent rulings.
-But, that initial increase in state court securities offering lawsuits has subsided due to a March 18, 2020 decision by the Delaware Supreme Court.
-In Sciabacucchi v.
-Slazberg, the court ruled that under Delaware law a bylaw provision which requires any securities lawsuits be filed in federal court (i.e., a federal forum provision or "FFP") is facially valid.
+The risk of public-offering state court securities class action lawsuits following the 2018 Cyan U.S. Supreme Court case has largely subsided.
+In March 2020, the Delaware Supreme Court ruled in Sciabacucchi v.
+Slazberg that under Delaware law a bylaw provision which requires any securities lawsuits be filed in federal court (i.e., a federal forum provision or "FFP") is facially valid.
 Consistent with that Delaware Supreme Court ruling, beginning in September 2020 three California state trial court decisions, one California state appellate court decision, and one New York state court decision dismissed 1933 Act claims filed in state court based on the company's FFP.
 In light of these recent rulings, the vast majority of companies contemplating a securities offering now adopt an FFP bylaw provision, resulting in a dramatic drop in state court securities class actions. - c.
 The exploding popularity of Special Purpose Acquisition Companies ("SPACs") further increases the D&O liability exposure associated with IPOs.
 A SPAC is essentially a shell company which raises money through an IPO for the purpose of acquiring another unidentified company during the subsequent two years.
 Robust disclosures to investors are required both in the SPAC's IPO and in the subsequent acquisition of the ultimate target company, so the risk of someone later criticizing those disclosures (particularly in light of the time limitations and unique circumstances of each disclosure event) is unusually high.